nestauk/eurito_indicators/ds/outputs/reports/final_report.md

 Research groups, innovation agencies and private sector organisations developing R&I indicators based on new sources and methods should strive for openness and standardisation in the definitions and methods that they use.
 This could be done following the Oslo Manual as it is updated or other public standards that increase comparability and mutual learning.
 The adoption of open data and open source dissemination strategies such as those that we have used in EURITO could play an important role in this effort by reducing duplication of efforts and making indicators more reproducible and transparent.

 Data scientists with the technical capabilities to produce new types of indicators should collaborate with domain experts in innovation research and policy who can contribute to a better theoretical base or frame for those indicators, and for their deployment in social science and economics research, itself a long-term form of indicator assessment and validation.
-These collaborations might also strengthen knwoledge flows between computational researchers and social science reseaarchers helping build up the innovation expertise of the first group, and the data science capabilities of the latter.
+These collaborations might also strengthen knwoledge flows between computational researchers and social science researchers helping build up the innovation expertise of the first group, and the data science capabilities of the latter.

 Finally, organisations developing new R&I indicators should monitor closely the needs of R&I policymakers in order to ensure that they are able to develop policy-relevant indicators on a timely base.
 Here, there is great scope for closer collaboration between innovation developers and users through two stage public procurement processes and open innovation strategies to collect new ideas, data and methodologies for the development of R&I indicators.
 Innovation developers should also explore ways to compensate the increased complexity of innovation indicators with user-friendly visualisations of the data and indicators.